Planck 2015 results. XXIV. Cosmology from Sunyaev-Zeldovich cluster counts: Introduction

 Our conventions throughout the paper are as follows.
 We specify cluster mass, $\Mfive$, as the total mass within a sphere of radius $\Rfive$, defined as the radius within which the mean mass over-density of the cluster is 500 times the cosmic critical density at its redshift, $z$: $\Mfive = (4\pi/3) \Rfive^3 [500\rhoc(z)]$, with $\rhoc(z) = 3H^2(z)/(8\pi G)$, where $H(z)$ is the Hubble parameter with present-day value $\Ho = h\times 100\kmsMpc$.
 We give SZ signal strength, $\Yfive$, in terms of the Compton $y$-profile integrated within a sphere of radius $\Rfive$, and we assume that all clusters follow the universal pressure profile of \citet{arnaud2010}.
 Density parameters are defined relative to the present-day critical density, e.g., $\OmM = \rho_{\rm m}/\rhoc(z=0)$ for the total matter density, $\rho_{\rm m}$.

 We begin in the next section with a presentation of the \Planck\ 2015 cluster cosmology samples.
-In Sect.~\ref{sec:modeling} we develop our model for the cluster counts in both redshift and signal-to-noise, including a discussion of the scaling relation, scatter and the sample selection function.
+In Sect.~\ref{sec:modeling} we develop our model for the cluster counts in both redshift and signal-to-noise, including a discussion of the scaling relation, the scatter and the sample selection function.
 Section~\ref{sec:cms} examines the overall cluster mass scale in light of recent gravitational lensing measurements; we also present our own calibration of the cluster mass scale based on lensing of the CMB temperature fluctuations.
 Construction of the cluster likelihood and selection of external data sets is detailed in Sect.~\ref{sec:like}.
-We present cosmological constraints in Sect.~\ref{sec:constraints} and then summarize and discuss our results in Sect.~\ref{sec:discussion}.
-We examine the potential impact of different modeling uncertainties in the Appendix.
+We compare results based on our new likelihood to the 2013 \Planck\ cluster results in Sect.~\ref{sec:comparison2013}.
+We then present our 2015 cosmological constraints in Sect.~\ref{sec:constraints}, summarizing and discussing the results in Sect.~\ref{sec:discussion}.
+We examine the potential impact of different modelling uncertainties in the Appendix.